T-Sakabe/Syn-Dataset_Sakabe/README.md

 For example, many standard ML models achieve over 90% accuracy on MNIST with default settings, which limits their effectiveness in assessing participants’ skills or model improvements.

-To address this issue, our proposed framework automatically generates datasets with **controllable item difficulty and discrimination**, allowing fairer and more effective evaluation of model performance.
+To address this issue, our proposed framework automatically generates datasets with **specified item difficulty and discrimination**, allowing fairer and more effective evaluation of model performance.

 Below is an example of generated Syn-MNIST images with specified difficulty and discrimination parameters.